Join our Lenten Campaign 2024.

 In 1926, Presidente Plutarco Calles began his bloody persecution of the Catholic Church.
 This resulted in the Cristero War.
 Bishop Guizar was forced to flee Mexico again.
 In 1929, the Church reached an agreement with the Mexican government whereby the Unites States would get involved as a mediator in solving the crisis.
 Bishop Guizar then returned to Vera Cruz and continued his ministry.
 He became known as “the bishop of the poor.”

 In December of 1937, while visiting Cordoba, Bishop Guizar suffered a heart attack.
-Even though he was severely weakened, he still managed the diocese and celebrated Mass every day.
-He passed away peacefully on June 6, 1938.
+He still managed the diocese and celebrated Mass every day.
+He passed away on June 6, 1938.
 He had been a bishop for 19 years.
-June 6 is marked as his feast day.

 Nine of Bishop Rafael’s years as a priest and bishop had been spent in exile.